votca/votca/share/doc/DEVELOPERS_GUIDE.md

 ### Header Files

 * One class, one header.
-* When creating header gruards use the following form, where "VOTCA-REPO-NAME" is replaced by whichever repo the header is in tools/csg/ctp/xtp, and where "CLASS-NAME" is replaced by the name of the class described in the header
+* When creating header guards use the following form, where "VOTCA-REPO-NAME" is replaced by whichever repo the header is in tools/csg/ctp/xtp, and where "CLASS-NAME" is replaced by the name of the class described in the header
   file: